For high school students

 French for the Future, a not-for-profit organization that encourages bilingualism among high-school students, runs an essay-writing contest every year.
 The winners can score one of 46 scholarships worth between $1,000 and $12,000.

-Learn more about the essay contest by French for the Future.
+Learn more about the contest and winning entries.

 Association canadienne des professionnels de l'immersion - Immersion Clip Contest